macdevnet/macOS-Notes-Demo/README.md

 ### Overview

 This application is intended to be used as a macOS (OSX) sample application.
-It is intended to be used to demonstrate a number of Cocoa good practices and techniques including
+It hopefully demonstrates a number of Cocoa good practices and techniques including

 + Separation of concerns using MVC
 + Window Handling